soheilbr82/BluegrassWorkingMemory/README.md

 The setup is developed under the supervision of:\
 Dr. Xiaopeng Zhao\
 Department of Mechanical, Aerospace, and Biomedical Engineering, University of Tennessee, Knoxville\
+\
 Dr. Yang Jiang\
-Department of Behavioral Sciences, University of Kentucky, Lexington
+Department of Behavioral Sciences, University of Kentucky, Lexington\

-Bluegrass Short-term Memory paradigm was originally designed by Dr. Yang Jiang.
+This platform is based on the Bluegrass Short-term Memory Protocol developed by Dr. Yang Jiang

 ## Installation
 The setup is generally OS-independent.
 However, the below instruction is for Windows 10.